thundernixon/blog2017/src/pages/09-01-18-things-i-learned-at-typemedia/A-few-things-I-learned-at-TypeMedia.md

 Petr uses the example of an architect building a house.
 Instead of telling their clients to "relax and expect great things in a few months," the architect will show a physical or virtual model of the project design.
 That way, a sink can be moved without ripping out the whole kitchen.

 In terms of a typeface, making models means different things at different stages in the process.
-When you're in the first hours of exploring what a type family should be, that might mean drawing a few test characters (e.g. `Hamburgerfonts`, or my prefered alternative, `Newfishtacoburg`), and/or testing your overall design space ideas by making just one letter (e.g. `a` in Thin, Regular, Heavy, and then interpolating these styles to test how your idea works as a system) .
+When you're in the first hours of exploring what a type family should be, that might mean drawing a few test characters (e.g. `Hamburgerfonts`, or my preferred alternative, `Newfishtacoburg`), and/or testing your overall design space ideas by making just one letter (e.g. `a` in Thin, Regular, Heavy, and then interpolating these styles to test how your idea works as a system) .
 A few days or weeks in, that probably means having a full lowercase set in at least the regular weight, so you can begin setting running text in realistic-looking typographic layouts to judge the font by reading it.

 ## It’s as much about getting critique as making letters … Be quick and flexible, not perfect.